St. Basil’s Cathedral and the Triumph of Ivan the Terrible

 Ivan IV under the walls of Kazan by Pyotr Korovin (wikicommons)

 To the Russian people, the Kazan Khanate had become the embodiment of a devastating Mongol invasion that had begun 300 years before.
 At only 22, Ivan had decisively defeated it.
 On his way back to Moscow, he was greeted with even more good news.
-His wife had given birth to a son who they named Dmitry.
+His wife had given birth to a son.
 On top of the world, the young Tsar ordered the construction of a new church outside the Kremlin in celebration of his victory.
 This church was the seed of what would one day become St. Basil’s Cathedral.

 Tragedy and the Remaking of St. Basil’s

 But it wasn’t St. Basil’s yet.
-It would take nine years and multiple iterations before St. Basil’s would take its present shape.
+It would take three years and multiple iterations before St. Basil’s would take its present shape.
 It began as a small lone wooden church hastily erected in late 1552.
 This was replaced by a stone church in 1553.
+In 1554, Ivan ordered six wooden chapels be built around the central stone chapel.
+Then in 1555, almost three years after his victory over Kazan, work began on a new structure – nine connected stone chapels built on top of a single base.
+This is the St. Basil’s we see today.

-The couple fervently prayed for another child and in 1554 their prayers were answered.
-In March of that year, Anastasia gave birth to another son who they named Ivan.
+The couple fervently prayed for another child, and in 1554 their prayers were answered.
+In March of that year, Anastasia gave birth to a new son who they named Ivan.
 Ivan (the father) was overjoyed.
-Historians speculate that it was the sense of triumph after years of personal struggle that moved the Tsar to re-examine his cathedral.
+Some speculate that it was the birth of a new son that moved the Tsar to re-examine his cathedral.
+After all, it had taken Ivan three tries before he successfully conquered Kazan.
+With the birth of his son, Ivan had again achieved victory after suffering earlier setbacks.
+God had placed obstacles before him and every time he had had overcome them.
+It was with this sense of triumph that Ivan turned back to his cathedral.

 Protector and Disseminator of the One True Faith